Plane (esotericism): Causal plane

-Buddhic/Intuitional/Soul plane
+Buddhic plane

 The buddhic plane is described as a realm of pure consciousness.
 According to Theosophy the buddhic plane exists to develop buddhic consciousness which means to become unselfish and solve any problems with the ego.
 Charles Leadbeater wrote that in the buddhic plane man casts off the delusion of the self and enters a realization of unity.

 Annie Besant defined the buddhic plane as Persistent, conscious, spiritual awareness.
 This is the full consciousness of the buddhic or intuitional level.
 This is the perceptive consciousness which is the outstanding characteristic of the Hierarchy.
 The life focus of the man shifts to the buddhic plane.
 This is the fourth or middle state of consciousness.

 Sri Aurobindo calls the level above the mental plane the supermind.

-Spiritual planes
+Spiritual plane

 George Winslow Plummer wrote that the spiritual plane is split into many sub-planes (such as the "Atmic plane") and that on these planes live spiritual being who are more advanced in development and status than ordinary man.
-According to metaphysical teachings the goal of the spiritual plane is to gain spiritual knowledge and experience.